• Skip to primary navigation

 Take screenshots to use as evidence in case you don’t get paid.

 I always take screenshots if I encounter an error on a survey I’ve spent a long time on so I have evidence to help me get credited for it.
-I also take screen shots of my cash-outs, just in case I never get paid.
+I also take screenshots of my cash-outs in case I never get paid.
 It’s always better to be safe than sorry.

 Have a separate folder for survey-related papers sent by mail.